raspy135/Qun-synthesizer/README.md

 Device Index : Device Index.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.

 LINE in THRU: If it is off, it is automatically turn on or off LINE IN pass through by mono / poly setting.
 If it is on, the synth always passes the signal.
 This setting will be stored in the flash memory.
+It only takes R channel.
+Gain is fixed to 1.

 LINE in HPF: Off is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
 Technically you can get DC-coupled LINE in by changing ESP32 Lyrat board.
 This setting is useful when you use LINE IN as CV from external modules.
 See `DC coupling` section for detail.

 Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ`.
 Select clock souce for sequencer and LFO.
 See `Clock synchronization` for detail.
 This could make some confusion so this setting will not be saved to flash memory.

 ## POLYPHONIC SETUP
-The synth can be used as Mono or Duo tone if you have one device.
+The synth can be used as Mono or Duo tone if you have more than one device.
 The voice number can be increased up to 8(with Duo mode), by stacking up the synths.

-(Tested well with two devices, more than 2 devices is experimental)
+(Tested well with two devices, using more than 2 devices is experimental)

 ### Audio connection